Skip to main content

 Mobile Experience

-No verified iOS App Store presence in primary sources I could find.
+No listed iOS App Store presence in primary sources I could find.
 Mobile browser experience on iOS Safari and Android Chrome covers the full feature set including case opening, battles, upgrader, and contracts.
 The platform also runs Telegram and WhatsApp channels for promotional push, in addition to the usual Discord/Twitter/TikTok/Instagram footprint.

 Editor's Take